shtse8/cursor-snap/README.md

    - Click "Add secret"

 > **Security Note**: Never generate Snap Store credentials directly in GitHub Actions as the credentials could be exposed in logs.

+## Workflow Architecture

+The GitHub Actions workflows in this repository are designed to be simple, reliable, and efficient:

+1. **Check Version Job**: Checks if there's a new version of Cursor IDE available
+2. **Build and Release Job**: Builds snap packages for both platforms and creates GitHub releases
+3. **Update README Job**: Updates this README with the latest version information
+4. **Publish to Snap Store Workflow**: Publishes the snap packages to the Snap Store

+This architecture ensures that:
+- We only build when there's a new version available
+- Each step is clearly separated and has a single responsibility
+- The process is reliable and avoids race conditions

 ## License